Network interface controller: Implementation

 Modular designs like SFP and SFP+ are highly popular, especially for fiber-optic communication.
 These define a standard receptacle for media-dependent transceivers, so users can easily adapt the network interface to their needs.

 LEDs adjacent to or integrated into the network connector inform the user of whether the network is connected, and when data activity occurs.

+The NIC may include ROM to store its factory-assigned MAC address.

 The NIC may use one or more of the following techniques to indicate the availability of packets to transfer: